 Bert Weckhuysen, one of the lead researchers on the project, explained that during the CO2 hydrogenation process, they observed titanium atoms moving onto the nickel layers and then detaching from them.
 When the catalyst was subjected to high pretreatment temperatures, some titanium atoms remained attached to the nickel, whereas the layers of titanium completely vanished at lower temperatures.

-The concept of strong metal support interaction (SMSI), which involves two such as nickel and titanium interacting and forming a catalyst, is not new.
+The concept of strong metal support interaction (SMSI), which involves two chemical elements such as nickel and titanium interacting and forming a catalyst, is not new.
 However, this study is the first to demonstrate what occurs at the atomic level during this interaction.
 The movement of titanium layers was never previously witnessed, but the advanced electron microscopy techniques utilized in this study made it possible.
 Weckhuysen added that their technique allowed them to visualize the process with exceptional resolution, and even count the number of titanium atoms on the nickel.

 The international research team that conducted the study had a broad range of expertise, which was critical in achieving the outcomes.
 Sara Bals explained that they used electron microscopy methods that are typically challenging to combine with nanoreactor experiments.
 Researchers with diverse backgrounds and access to advanced techniques contributed pieces of a larger puzzle, which ultimately resulted in a complete picture.